woocommerce/woocommerce/readme.txt

 * Errors can be loaded into any page though wc_error query string var
 * Fix for default value when data-min is used
 * Hooks for quantity selectors
+* Load order of the translation files tweaked so ones in wp-content/languages get priority

 = 1.4.4 - 18/02/2012 =
 * Fix for remove coupon links after ajax update of shipping